 Design note: to cancel bevel once initiated press Esc or right-click anywhere on screen.

 As an alternative to using selectively applied Bevel in Edit Mode, the effect can be applied globally to en entire object using the Generative modifier, Bevel, in Object Mode which, depending on the type of object, may be a more flexible approach to producing rounded edges and corners.
 To bevel using the modifier, select the object and in the Modifiers properties panel click Add Modifier then select Bevel from the Generate list of options.
 For simple bevel effects, rounding edges for example, adjust Width and Segments to increase/decrease the area affected and the number of subdivisions used.

 Design note: the Bevel modifier can be controlled using Angle, Weight, Vertex Group and other settings (beyond the scope of discussion here), that change the effects appearance, its severity and/or distribution, on the selected object.

-Important: for Blender 2.9+, and possibly future releases going forward (Blender 3.x+, 4.x+ et al), the Apply button normally associated with fixing or making real the modifiers function or property may be presented as a menu option in the Modifiers header.
-To access click the down arrow (indicated below) and select Apply from the list shown (Ctrl + A still functions).
+For Blender 2.9+ and possibly future releases (Blender 3.x+, 4.x+ et al), Bevel functions the same as for previous versions with the exception that the Apply button normally associated with fixing or making real the modifiers function or property may be presented as a menu option in the Modifiers header instead of a distinct button labelled Apply.
+To apply something in Blender 2.9+ then, in the modifier click the down arrow, V, in the Header (indicated below) and select Apply from the list shown – V » Apply (Ctrl + A still functions).